Add to your Claude Code skills

 MCP servers are becoming part of the AI software supply chain.
 Agents need reliable, testable, auditable tools before those tools become dependencies in mission-critical workflows.

 Run npx @kryptosai/mcp-observatory cloud, open a pilot request from the issue chooser, or see COMMERCIAL.md.
-Also see privacy and telemetry, campaign attribution, and terms for production use.
+Also see privacy, campaign attribution, and terms for production use.

 Scan every MCP server in your Claude config: